-After assisting in a first grade classroom for a couple years I was told I might make a good educator.
+After assisting in a first-grade classroom I was told I might make a good educator.
 That launched my teaching career.
 After graduate school in elementary education, a larger metro area beckoned so I moved to the San Francisco Bay Area where I taught third grade for six years.
 The pesky parents of one of my students set me up with their sister.
 We’re now married with two children.
 She led me to Seattle where I taught third grade for another ten years – this time all subjects as well as science for gifted children.
 I can’t help thinking like an educator.

-A few people over the years said someday I would write a book.
+A few people along the way said someday I would write a book.
 One did so while I was busy serving the patrons of her restaurant.
 I thought it was a ridiculous idea.

 Years ago when I heard of a creative escape in the San Juan Islands where I might find peace and quiet after yet another busy school year I jumped at the chance.
 I wanted to try writing a children’s book.
 I’m suspicious that the universe had been nudging me this way for a long time.